linas/archeo/README.md

 arrays and onto Ceph.

-The current system architecture is imaginary, and the implementation was started only a day ago.
+The current system architecture is imaginary, and the implementation was started only two days ago.
 A basic filesystem crawler/cataloger has been set up, and it works.
 A web UI has been prototyped.
 See the *HOWTO* below.